David in Kanji

 | 大偉 | Dai | 15 | excellent |

-Check your kanji for free →Most Natural Choice
+See your name in kanji free →Most Natural Choice

 David has no natural ateji in Japanese, and the default rendering is カタカナ (デイビッド or デビッド).
 For kanji, you have two honest paths: a 3-character literal phonetic spelling like 出美土 (Debido) that captures the full sound but reads as constructed, or a shortened 2-character form like 大偉 (Dai) that drops syllables but reads as a real Japanese male name.
 Most practitioners pick the 2-character path for tattoos.